forcedotcom/cli/releasenotes/sfdx/README.md

     ```

     Finally, just in case we weren't clear, the existing commands work exactly as before!
 But give this new stuff a try, it's pretty cool.

+* NEW: The plugin that contains the `cmdt` commands is now [open source](https://github.com/salesforcecli/plugin-custom-metadata).
+With the exclusion of the remaining `legacy` commands, the entire CLI is now open!

 * FIX: Plugins that are linked locally with the `sfdx plugins link` command now automatically compile when you make a local change to them.
 Previously you had to run `yarn build` each time you made a change.
 (GitHub issue [#1664](https://github.com/forcedotcom/cli/issues/1664), oclif PR [#517](https://github.com/oclif/plugin-plugins/pull/517))

 ## 7.183.1 (Jan 12, 2023) [stable]